SuDS and design

 Setting the design criteria at the start of the project and establishing a clear SuDS vision ensures that the SuDS scheme and/or components are not secondary to other requirements for the site.
 Sustainable drainage should be integrated into the urban form, whether using hard engineering or soft landscaping features.

 Design criteria (as set out in table 1) for the SuDS scheme provide a useful framework for delivering a scheme that meets objectives agreed by the client and design team.
 These will ideally relate to flood risk management (water quantity), water quality, and the provision of biodiversity and amenity.
 It may not be possible to maximise opportunities for all three objectives and the extent that this happens should be discussed with the relevant stakeholders.
-More specific guidance on the design criteria can be found in C697 the SuDS Manual
+More specific guidance on the design criteria can be found in The SuDS Manual (C753F)

 Table 1: Considerations for design criteria